krembilneuroinformatics/ccns/content/02-organizing_committee.md

 About the Organizing Committee

-Dr. Scott Rich
-Dr. Rich, the lead organizer of CCNS, is currently a Postdoctoral Research Fellow at the Krembil Research Institute.
+[Dr. Scott Rich](http://scottrich.strikingly.com/), the lead organizer of CCNS, is currently a Postdoctoral Research Fellow at the Krembil Research Institute.
 His research aims to elucidate the multi-scale interactions driving physiological brain activity by better understanding how they are disrupted in epilepsy, a distinctly multi-scale pathology.